madhavamshahi/madhavamshahi/README.md

 # 💫 About Me:
 Hey guys, I'm Madhavam.
 I'm a CS major at Texas Christian university and I have over 3 years of software development experience.
 I am proficient in java, dart,flutter, firebase, c++, python, web scrapping, REST APIs,  node.js, and more.
 I have published multiple apps on the google play store which have hundreds of active users.
 I'm passionate about tech and always eager to learn more about it.
+Here's my portfolio: https://madhavamshahi.github.io/

 ## 🌐 Socials: